jotorren/ra-ng-quickstart/README.md

 that the code uses ES `import` and `export` statements rather than `require` statements.
 * **Cache busting” system** through a content hash that suggests to the browser that, when you made a change in your static asset, that new file is actually different and should not be retrieved from the cache, but freshly downloaded.
-This is accomplished by means of [gulp-rev](https://github.com/sindresorhus/gulp-rev)
+This is achieved by means of [gulp-rev](https://github.com/sindresorhus/gulp-rev).
 * Build-time **gzip** bundles using [gulp-gzip](https://github.com/jstuckey/gulp-gzip).

 ## Limitations